Updated on by Daniel Twigg

 Inside the Cyclr Console, go to Connectors > Custom Connectors

-From here, add your name for your connector and below, either paste in the link to the specification online, or paste in the full specification itself.
-When you’re ready click Generate to see Cyclr compiling the specification, creating methods for you.
+From here, add your name for your connector and below, either paste in the link to the specification online or paste in the full specification itself.
+When you’re ready click Generate to see Cyclr compiling the specification, and creating methods for you.

 Exploring the Connector

-Now it has been imported by Cyclr you can enter into your new connector by clicking the Releases button on the Custom Connectors screen.
-From here you should see only one, unpublished, version of your Giphy connector; so click on the edit (pen shaped) button to enter your connector’s settings.
+Now it has been imported by Cyclr you can enter your new connector by clicking the Releases button on the Custom Connectors screen.
+From here you should see only one, unpublished, version of your Giphy connector; so click on the edit (pen-shaped) button to enter your connector’s settings.